 You can use a chatbot builder or hire a chatbot development team to consult and create a prototype.
 Both options are useful, and which one to choose depends on the type of chatbot you want, your business needs, money, and time.

-Simple marketing, lead generating and sales chatbots with limited functionality can be built using chatbot platforms.
-If you want a more complex chatbot with many features, integrations, languages, and channels – consider the chatbot development team.
+Simple marketing, lead generating, and sales chatbots with limited functionality can be built using chatbot platforms.
+Consider the chatbot development team if you want a more complex chatbot with many features, integrations, languages, and channels.

-If you have a very limited budget and timeframe, it might be better to use a chatbot platform.
+If you have a minimal budget and timeframe, it might be better to use a chatbot platform.
 However, if you have the budget and are looking for a chatbot as a long-term opportunity and addition to your business, you should consider a chatbot development company.

 To develop a prototype yourself, you can use chatbot builders.

 Chatbot building platforms are a great option if you need a fast and cheap prototype.
-Usually, these platforms work in drag`n`drop mode where there is no programming required.
+Usually, these platforms work in drag`n`drop mode, where no programming is required.
 There are many different chatbot builders, but the most popular are: